rodneyshupe/Cookbook/Recipes/Entrees/Misc/CantoneseSoySaucePan-FriedNoodles.rst

 These Cantonese soy sauce pan-fried noodles are so easy to make, with simple ingredients.
-Just make sure you have a HOT wok to get that seared "wok hay" flavor that everyone loves and craves.
+Just make sure you have a HOT wok to get that seared "wok hay" flavour that everyone loves and craves.

 Ingredients
 -----------